Become a Member, Support Journalism

 KyCIR’s journalism is free to all on the web.
 We intend to keep it that way.
 But this work takes time, resources and money.
 We need your support.

 Your donation will directly fund our newsroom and our news-gathering efforts.
 And in addition to backing our public service journalism, you garner benefits like membership to Louisville Public Media, which operates three public radio stations in addition to our newsroom.

 We believe investigative journalism is a necessity, not a luxury.
 Your support helps fill our gas tanks as we drive across the state, knocking on doors and digging through records.
 It pays for our equipment, our reporting tools, our telephone lines.
 It helps in our fight for public documents that public agencies try to keep hidden.

-Public service journalism and watchdog reporting aren’t always top click-getters on the Internet.
+Public service journalism and watchdog reporting aren’t always the biggest click-getters on the Internet.
 If clicks were our goal, we’d post cat videos, buzz worthy lists, celebrity gossip.
-In our newsroom’s first few years, we rely heavily on philanthropic giving and memberships.

 Subscribe To Our Newsletter

 Get all the latest investigative scoops and news delivered to your inbox.
 Sign up for our newsletter.

 Are you a great radio or video storyteller looking to get into investigative reporting, or a veteran muckraker looking to get into radio and video?

 Louisville Public Media’s award-winning Kentucky Center for Investigative Reporting is hiring.
 We want an experienced and dogged reporter who has a track record of uncovering and telling great stories that make an impact.
 We offer support, career development and a state full of dark corners (with a deep history of corruption) that’s always in need of accountability.